 If you have an acute ankle injury (like a sprain) which has resulted in tenderness and swelling in the ankle area, you can apply the RICER treatment principle (Rest, Ice, Compression, Elevation, and Referral) as soon as possible.

-It is often recommended to start walking (as normally as possible) once partial weight-bearing is tolerable as this is thought to accelerate return to normal activity.
+Once partial weight-bearing is tolerable it is often recommended to start walking (as normally as possible).
+This is thought to accelerate your return to normal activity.
 Your level of pain and discomfort should be a guide and always trust the advice of your healthcare professional.

-Apply an ice pack or similar immediately following injury for 10 – 15 minutes.
-This can be repeated every 2 hours.
+Apply an ice pack or similar (a frozen bag of peas can work well) immediately following injury for 10 – 15 minutes.
+Repeat every 2 hours.